Kostas Papanikolaou: Greek senior national team

 In August 2009, Papanikolaou made his debut with the senior men's Greek national basketball team, in a friendly game.
-With Greece's senior national team, he then played at EuroBasket 2011, the 2012 FIBA World Olympic Qualifying Tournament, the EuroBasket 2013, the 2014 FIBA World Cup, the EuroBasket 2015, the EuroBasket 2017, the 2019 FIBA World Cup and the EuroBasket 2022.
+With Greece's senior national team, he then played at EuroBasket 2011, the 2012 FIBA World Olympic Qualifying Tournament, the EuroBasket 2013, the 2014 FIBA World Cup, the EuroBasket 2015, the EuroBasket 2017, the 2019 FIBA World Cup, and the EuroBasket 2022.
 He has appeared in 134 games for the senior national side and has scored a total of 842 points.

 Player profile

-A smart off-ball player with speed and size, Papanikolaou can play the positions 2-4 comfortably.
-He is a very effective shooter from 3-point range, and also loves to attack close-outs and finish strong at the rim.
-On the other side of the ball, Papanikolaou is an excellent defender to his long legs and elusive abilities, while helping him play left-handed, he was the 2017 Greek League Best Defender, winning the same honor in the Spanish ACB League in the 2014 season.
-He has also been recognized as a leader, captaining Olympiacos to the Euroleague Championship Game in 2023.
+An off-ball player, Papanikolaou can play the positions 2-4 comfortably.
+He is considered to be an effective shooter from 3-point range, and also often attacks close-outs and finishes strong at the rim.
+On the other side of the ball, Papanikolaou is widely considered to be an elite defender, he was the 2017 Greek League Best Defender, winning the same honor in the Spanish ACB League in the 2014 season.
+He has also been recognized as a leader, captaining Olympiacos to the Euroleague Championship Game in 2023 & 2026.